 Day 2 – Mont Royal & Le Plateau

-Grab a fresh from the oven bagel and coffee to go, their tons to be seen today!
+Grab a fresh from the oven bagel and coffee to go because there is a lot to see today!

-St-Josephs Oratory is Canada’s largest church and open to the public to be explored.
+St-Josephs Oratory is Canada’s largest church and is a must-see in Montreal.

 From the lush gardens behind the oratory, the catacombs below and the incredible interior, you’ll be able to spend a few hours here.

 As you stroll through the neighbourhoods making your way to Mount Royal you’ll be seeing some of the city’s most beautiful homes and parks.

 Mount Royal Park is one of the top places to visit on your 3 days in Montreal for all it has to offer.